Born in Pennsylvania in 1838, James Downs was the son of Maryland natives.

 1864 — The Red River Campaign and Life as a Prisoner of War at Camp Ford in Texas

-Rushed into battle ahead of other regiments in the 2nd Division, 60 members of the 47th were cut down on 8 April during the volley of fire unleashed during the Battle of Sabine Cross Roads.
+Rushed into battle ahead of other regiments in the second division, sixty members of the 47th Pennsylvania Volunteer Infantry were cut down on 8 April 1864 during the intense volley of fire unleashed in the Battle of Sabine Cross Roads (also known as the Battle of Mansfield due to its proximity to the town of Mansfield).
 The fighting waned only when darkness fell.
-Exhausted, those who were uninjured collapsed beside the gravely wounded.
+The exhausted, but uninjured collapsed beside the gravely wounded and dead.
 After midnight, the surviving Union troops withdrew to Pleasant Hill.

 Casualties were once again severe.
-Lieutenant Colonel Alexander was nearly killed, and the regiment’s two color-bearers, both from Company C, were also wounded while preventing the American flag from falling into enemy hands.
-Private Ephraim Clouser of Company D was shot in his right knee, and Corporal Isaac Baldwin was also wounded.
+Lieutenant-Colonel Alexander was nearly killed, and the regiment’s two color-bearers, both from Company C, were also wounded while preventing the American flag from falling into enemy hands.
+D Company’s Private Ephraim Clouser was shot in his right knee while Sergeant James Crownover sustained a shoulder wound.

-Following what some historians have called a rout by Confederates at Pleasant Hill and others have labeled a technical victory for the Union or a draw for both sides, the surviving, free members of the 47th fell back to Grand Ecore, Louisiana, where they resupplied, retreated further to Alexandria, and continued to fight on, scoring clear victories against the Confederates at Cane Hill and again along the way as they moved back through the southeastern part of the state via Simmsport across the Atchafalaya to Morganza, and then to New Orleans on 20 June.
+Following what some historians have called a rout by Confederates at Pleasant Hill and others have labeled a technical victory for the Union or a draw for both sides, the surviving, free members of the 47th fell back to Grand Ecore, Louisiana, where they resupplied, retreated further to Alexandria, and continued to fight on, scoring clear victories against the Confederates in the Battle of Cane River and again along the way as they moved back through the southeastern part of the state via Simmesport across the Atchafalaya to Morganza, and then to New Orleans on 20 June.

-Still able and willing to fight after their time in Bayou country, the soldiers of Company D and their fellow members of the 47th Pennsylvania’s Companies A, C, E, F, H, and I left their hospitalized and captive comrades behind as they boarded the McClellan and steamed away for the East Coast beginning 7 July 1864.
+Two weeks later, the soldiers of Company D and the majority of their fellow members of the 47th Pennsylvania’s companies A, C, E, F, H, and I were ordered to leave their hospitalized and captive comrades behind.
+Boarding the McClellan, they steamed away for the East Coast on 7 July 1864.

 Joseph Shipman, who was serving with Company F of the 19th Iowa Infantry and was also captured on 29 September 1863 and held as a POW by Confederate forces from that time until he was discharged during the same prisoner exchange as Private Downs (22 July 1864), provided further details of life at Camp Ford via a letter to his brother in Sunbury, Pennsylvania, which was penned in New Orleans on 28 July and published on 13 August in the Sunbury American: